imattau/nostr-community-conventions/README.md

 - It serves NCC documents per NCC-00
 - It responds with correct `EOSE` semantics
 - It is protocol-compatible with NIP-01 when accessed via a concrete endpoint
+- The relay is not reachable via identity-based URIs directly; clients resolve identity references before connecting to concrete endpoints

 ---